tanveery/recaptcha-net/README.md

 @using Recaptcha.Web.Mvc;
 ```

-Then at the desired line in the same file call the Recaptcha extension method of the HtmlHelper class as follows:
+Then at the desired line in the same file call the reCAPTCHA extension method of the HtmlHelper class as follows:

 ```
 @Html.Recaptcha(publicKey:"6LdkfdwSAAAAABL1099CPTr6473FQFXNLR_04Bb5",